Rebecca Lämmle

-Rebecca Lämmle (sometimes spelled Laemmle) is a Swiss Classical scholar.
-She is an Associate Professor of Classics at the University of Cambridge where she is a Fellow of Pembroke College, specializing in Homer and his ancient reception, ancient comedy and tragedy, and comico-satirical writing.
+Rebecca Laemmle (sometimes spelled Lämmle) is a Swiss Classical scholar.
+She is a Professor of Classics at the University of Cambridge where she is a Fellow of Pembroke College, specializing in Homer and his ancient reception, ancient comedy and tragedy, and comico-satirical writing.

-Lämmle holds a PhD in Classics from the University of Basel.
+Laemmle holds a PhD in Classics from the University of Basel.
 She won the Heidelberger Förderpreises für klassisch-philologische Theoriebildung and the Marie Heim-Vögtlin Prize of the Swiss National Science Foundation for her doctoral thesis.
 She subsequently held a senior lectureship in Greek Literature at Basel, and has also worked at the Albert-Ludwigs-Universität, Freiburg.
 She was a Visiting Scholar at the University of Cambridge in 2015, and became a full Fellow of Pembroke College in 2016.

-At Cambridge, Lämmle has been involved in the production of the Cambridge Greek Play, producing both Oedipus Tyrannus (2019) and The Persians and the Cyclops (2022) at the Cambridge Arts Theatre.
+At Cambridge, Laemmle has been involved in the production of the Cambridge Greek Play, producing both Oedipus Tyrannus (2019) and The Persians and the Cyclops (2022) at the Cambridge Arts Theatre.